IGNW/invoque/README.md

 curl -d '{ "hello": "world" }' http://localhost:3000/hello
 ```

 Will output `{"hello":"HTTP_POST","payload":{"hello":"world"}}`.

-You will also see the request logged in the running console.
+Requests are logged in the running console.

-### Create a Docker Container
+### Building Docker Containers

 This assumes you have docker installed and running on your local machine.

 To create a container from your new service run:

 ```sh
 invoque build ./ --tag hello-service